Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 #### Provide at component level

-A new instance of a service is generated for each new instance of the component, if you register the provider at component level.
+A new instance of a service is generated for each new instance of the component if you register the provider at component level.

 ```ts
 @Component({